 It is with great pleasure that the Municipality of Athens addresses this letter to you in the context of its participation in the OGP Local initiative (Open Government Partnership Local), an international initiative that promotes the principles of open governance, namely transparency, accountability and participation at the local government level.

-The role of the supervisory body is particularly crucial, as it will contribute to monitoring the progress of actions, ensuring compliance with the principles of open government and disseminating good practices that will result from our participation in OGP Local.
+The role of the monitoring body is particularly crucial, as it will contribute to monitoring the progress of actions, ensuring compliance with the principles of open governance and disseminating good practices that will result from our participation in OGP Local.

-Specifically, the responsibilities and activities of the Oversight Body include:
+Specifically, the responsibilities and activities of the Supervisory Body include:

-- Evidence collection and evaluation of the action plan co-creation process: The oversight body should complete an online initial report, which will assess the extent and quality of the action plan co-creation process.
+- Evidence collection and evaluation of the action plan co-creation process: The monitoring body should complete an online initial report, which will assess the extent and quality of the action plan co-creation process - a process that is already underway, as the Municipality of Athens is currently in the final stages of finalizing and validating its first action plan.

 - Facilitating the Final Learning Exercise: At the end of the action plan, the oversight body is responsible for conducting and documenting a reflection and learning exercise.
 This exercise aims to discuss with the stakeholders of the action plan about the successes, as well as improvements that could be made in the next phase.

-Based on the above, the Municipality of Athens expresses its desire to proceed with a stable collaboration with NKUA and you personally, aiming at the implementation of the principles and commitments of OGP Local.
+Based on the above, the Municipality of Athens expresses its desire to proceed with a stable collaboration with the Open Knowledge Foundation Greece and you personally, with the aim of implementing the principles and commitments of OGP Local.
+Your assumption of this role will not only strengthen the credibility and momentum of OGP Local in Athens, but will also serve as an example of collaboration at the national level, positively impacting the broader open government ecosystem.

 We look forward to your response and are at your disposal for further discussion on the next steps of our collaboration.